 We have a range of therapies offered by clinicians with differing qualifications and training.
-Therapy ranges from our low cost counselling with a counsellor in training at £30 per session, £85 for Cognitive Behavioural Therapy with a qualified therapist or psychologist, £85 for Cognitive Analytic Therapy through to £90-£110 per session for specialist neuropsychology.
+Therapy ranges from our low cost counselling with a counsellor in training at £20 per session, £40 for Integrative Counselling and £45 for Counselling with Lynn Findlay, £85 for Cognitive Behavioural Therapy with a qualified therapist or psychologist, £85 for Cognitive Analytic Therapy through to £90-£110 per session for specialist neuropsychology.
 You can pay by card, cheque or cash at our clinic or request invoicing at a nominal extra cost.

 Many of our clinicians work for health insurance companies including AVIVA, AXA and Bupa or Local Authorities and legal aid.
 We charge according to the health insurance company fee structure, and bill them directly.

 Depending on our availability, we offer subsidised treatment for people on low income.

 We know once someone has made the decision and had the courage to seek support, they want to be seen quickly.
 Research shows that being seen within 8 weeks helps people make best use of their therapy.
 So we see people as soon as we can, and will offer you our first available appointment.

 We do get busy, especially in evenings, and sometimes a preferred therapist may be full.
 If that is the case, we offer you an alternative suitable clinician if they can see you sooner.
 If you want to wait, we do hold waiting lists for each clinician.
 We ensure that people on our waiting list are seen within 8 weeks.

 Our clinicians are based at Therapy Works Sheffield, which has disabled access and parking, and a pleasant homely waiting room where you can have a drink before or after your session.
 Please click here for our clinic address and maps.